Hope

 A recent study reported in Harvard Institute of Politics that surveyed young adults, “Roughly 55 percent of Americans under 30 years old reported feeling “nervous, anxious, or on edge” and 47 percent reported feeling “down, depressed, or hopeless” at least several days in the last two weeks.
 These feelings seem to immobilize young people, and both young people and adults cope with these feelings by numbing with drugs and alcohol, over-eating, or engaging in other dangerous and unhealthy behaviors.

-In a world where many people have moved away from belief systems that offer a heavenly afterlife, where do we find sources of hope?
-For many who are losing their religion, they also lose a belief system that provides answers to the deep, pressing questions of life.
+In a world where many people have moved away from faith based belief systems, where do we find sources of hope?
+For many who are losing their religion, they also lose beliefs that provides answers to the deep, pressing questions of life.
 Who am I?
 What is the meaning of life?
 When I die, where will I go?
 Why is there suffering in the world?
-These existential questions continue to exist outside religion, and the human need for answers can contribute to a kind of existential anxiety, according to a new book, Done, by Daryl R. Van Tongeren.
+These existential questions continue to exist outside religion, and the human need for answers can contribute to a kind of existential anxiety, according to a new book, Done, by Daryl R. Van Tongeren, Ph.D.
 Many of the “dones”—those who are “done” with religion—are seeking new sources of hope in this sometimes hopeless world.

 Searching for these answers, and realizing there might need to be a reworking of basic core values, can also contribute to this existential anxiety.
 Research shows that, ultimately, we need some sort of spiritual connection to give us meaning beyond ourselves—it is part of a healthy, strong belief framework.